Let Our Orange County Divorce Lawyers Help You Challenge the Terms of Your Prenup

 California law also prohibits prenuptial agreements from containing certain terms.
 For example, waivers of child support and child custody rights generally will not be enforced.
 Likewise, contract terms that are viewed as “promoting” divorce may be deemed unenforceable as well.

-Schedule a Confidential Initial Divorce Consultation in Orange County, CA
+Schedule a Confidential Initial Divorce Consultation in at Our Irvine Office

 Are you preparing for a divorce and wondering if your prenup is legally enforceable?
 If so, one of our Irvine high-net-worth divorce attorneys would be happy to help.
-To get started with a confidential initial consultation, call us at 949-474-0800 or request an appointment online today.
+To get started with a confidential initial consultation with an Irvine divorce lawyer, call us at 949-474-0800 or request an appointment online today.